aliguori/patches/README.md

 a patch or pulled a pull request.

 There are two very important options when using the notify command.
-The
-'''--dry-run''' option will show you the mail you are about to send without taking any real action.
-You should always run with '''--dry-run''' before sending notifies!
+The `--dry-run` option will show you the mail you are about to send without taking any real action.
+You should always run with `--dry-run` before sending notifies!

 Since patches is looking at a 30 day history, the first time you run it, it will want to send a very large number of notifications.

-To setup the database and avoid these notifications, you should run with the
-'''--fake''' option for the first time.
+To setup the database and avoid these notifications, you should run with the `--fake` option for the first time.
 This will pretend like the emails are being sent without actually sending them.